20436386/Company_Blog_Website/README.md

-# Django_Blog-Website
+# Company_Blog_Website
 A blog website wich is my first full stack web development project.
 Front-end developed using html, css, bootstrap, javascript.
-Backend was developed using the Django framework.
+Backend was developed in python using the Django framework.